-The Trouble With Goats and Sheep Synopsis :
+The Trouble With Goats & Sheep by Joanna Cannon, Review: Charmer

-Part coming-of-age story, part mystery, The Trouble with Goats and Sheep is a quirky and utterly charming debut about a community in need of absolution and two girls learning what it means to belong.
+Joanna Cannon’s The Trouble with Goats and Sheep is a quirky, mysterious and utterly charming coming-of-age debut novel about two girls set in the 1970s.

 Spunky, spirited Grace and quiet, thoughtful Tilly go door to door in search of clues.
 The cul-de-sac starts to give up its secrets, and the amateur detectives uncover much more than ever imagined.
 As they try to make sense of what they’ve seen and heard, a complicated history of deception begins to emerge.
 Everyone on the Avenue has something to hide, a reason for not fitting in.